EndBug/version-check/README.md

 ### Outputs

 - `changed`: either "true" or "false", indicates whether the version has changed.
-- `type`: if the version has changed, it tries to find the type of bump (e.g. "patch", "minor", ...)
+- `type`: if the version has changed, it tries to find the type of bump (e.g. "patch", "minor", ...).
+To see the full list of available types, please refer to the [`semver-diff` docs](https://github.com/sindresorhus/semver-diff/blob/1f2ac09e19213122094b9c49c7ac9bf4089da93b/readme.md)
 - `version`: if the version has changed, it shows the version number (e.g. "1.0.2")
 - `commit`: if the version has changed, it shows the sha of the commit where the change has been found.